girder/girder/docs/development.rst

 you can find the HTML output from the coverage tool in the source directory under **build/test/artifacts/**.

+.. note:: Non-packaged third-party modules in the the ``girder/external`` directory are not included
+          in test coverage tracking.

 Client Side Testing
 -------------------